Ash-horan/Day03-Protocol.md/README.md

 ## __Discussion Questions__

 Q1.
 Do we feel confident with the descriptive stats exercise?
 Including the merging via GitHub?
 Q2.
-Any issues with the Bash Command line exercise?
+Is it possible to record important tutorials?
 Q3.
 How to edit the name of the protocol?

 ---